-NEW YORK – When Roger Goodell stood on stage talking about the New York/New Jersey Super Bowl and the weather, fake snow started falling from above him.
+NEW YORK CITY – When Roger Goodell stood on stage talking about the New York/New Jersey Super Bowl and the weather, fake snow started falling from above him.

 "I told you we were going to embrace the weather," Goodell joked.